kvnxiao/kommandant/README.md

 Fast, modular, and flexible.
 Kommandant is a multipurpose command framework for the JVM, ready for easy integration into any project.

-# Overview
+## Overview

 Kommandant is a command framework fit for any project, whether it may be for a command-line app or for a complex chat system.

 For more detailed instructions on how to use it, go here for [Kotlin]() usage, or here for [Java]() usage.

-# Download

-Grab it using your favourite dependency management tools!
-Replace `@VERSION` with the latest release tag or use a commit hash.
+You can grab Kommandant using your favourite dependency management tools!
+Just replace `@VERSION` with the latest release tag or use a commit hash.

 ### **PICK ONE OF:**